-- Frances' time in the novitiate was testing but her spirit remained strong.
-She took the name Teresa after Teresa of Avila. - She was popular with the children, some of whom, later joined her as novices in Rathfarnham, Dublin, or sent their own children to be educated with her. - On 09 September 1816 she made her Final Profession in York.
+- Frances joined the I.B.V.M. order on 08 September 1814.
+She took the name Teresa after Teresa of Avila. - As time went on Frances began to get cold feet about setting up a community in Dublin.
+She became overwhelmed by fear.
+However, on 09 September 1816 she made her Final Profession in York.
 She took as her motto 'the mercies of the Lord I will sing forever.'